higherkindness/mu-scala/docs/src/main/tut/streaming.md

 ## Integrations

-In [frees-rpc], the streaming features have been implemented based on two data types.
+In [mu], the streaming features have been implemented based on two data types.
 You can choose one of them and start to use the data type that fits you better.

 ### Observable